ARM-software/lisa/doc/source/installation.rst

 Python
 ------

-Workload Automation 2 requires Python 2.7 (Python 3 is not supported, at the moment).
+Workload Automation 2 requires Python 2.7 (Python 3 is not supported at the moment).

 pip